 2. Apples Are High in Fiber

-One of the reasons apples should be included in our healthy diets is because they are high in fiber.
+Apples should be included in healthy diets because they are high in fiber.
 One large apple has about 5 grams of fiber making them great for digestion.

 3. Apple Trees Take Years To Grow Apples

 Apple trees that have been planted can take years to actually produce apples.
 Depending on how they are grown, apple trees can take anywhere from 4-10 years to mature and make apples.

 Apple trees also have a long life.
 They can live up to 100 years.
 It’s also fun to know that some apple trees grow over 40 feet high.
 These were some of the most interesting apple facts for kids that they found interesting.

 4. The First Apple Pie Was Created in Europe

 We often associate apple pie as the American dessert of summer.
 Through our research I learned that the first apple pie was actually made in Europe hundreds of years ago.
 Regardless of where it started, we are happy that it made its way to the US!